-The term vanilla shell typically refers to a tenant space that has a ceiling grid and drywall in place.
-This type of space also should have basic plumbing and electrical systems installed, and have stub-outs for heating, ventilation and cooling.
-A vanilla shell may even have restrooms installed along with the basics of a heating and cooling system.
+The term “vanilla shell” typically refers to a tenant space that has a ceiling grid and drywall in place.
+The property usually has basic plumbing and electrical systems installed, and has stub-outs for heating, ventilation and cooling.
+A vanilla shell may even have restrooms and basic heating and cooling systems.
 The time to complete this type of build-out is also much shorter in most cases.

 An Emerging Cost for Owners – “Whiteboxing”

 An emerging hidden cost for owners in certain competitive markets is the growing trend known as “whiteboxing.”
 This practice removes all traces of the previous tenant from a second-generation office space.
 The owner then strips the space back to a raw, shell-like state with no interior walls, wall coverings, paint, or finished flooring.